citizennet/purescript-ocelot/ui-guide/readme.md

 - Access quick visual feedback when developing components or CSS, before pushing to Wildcat
 - Demonstrate various configurations for complex components
 - Try out new ideas in minimal environments without fighting with the context of larger systems like Wildcat

+Most CSS and PureScript should already have been written in the CSS, Components, and Blocks folders.
+This project may augment with additional HTML and CSS, but only minimally, and as necessary to provide scaffolding around our otherwise pre-made styles and components.

+Some inspiration for the structure of this site came from [purescript-halogen-storybook](https://github.com/rnons/purescript-halogen-storybook).